tdilauro/Simplified-wiki/Elasticsearch.md

 1. There might be multiple values for the field we're sorting by.
 If a book has two LicensePools in different collections, which is "the" availability_time?
 2. We might also be using `licensepools.availability` in our filter.
 If a book has two LicensePools in different collections, but one of those collections is being filtered out, then its `availability_time` shouldn't count.

-We solve both of these these problems in `._availability_time_sort_order`.
+We solve both of these these problems in `Filter._availability_time_sort_order`.

 The first problem is pretty simple to solve.
 "The" availability time for a book is the _earliest_ time it was added to _any_ relevant collection.
 If you've already seen a book, it shouldn't show up as a 'new arrival' again just because the library got another license for it somewhere else.

 We can tell Elasticsearch this is the rule by specifying `mode="min"` when defining the sort order.
-This is equivalent to the `MIN` function in this SQL:
+This is equivalent to the `MIN` function in this SQL statement:

 ```
 select work_id, MIN(availability_time) from licensepools GROUP BY work_id;